 We also invite you to read the details of our External Advisory Board (established in 2012).

-DCU AFU are also proud to be members of the European Innovation Partnership, a founder member of the Covenant on Demographic Change and have endorsed by the Association for Gerontology in Higher Education and the International Federation on Ageing.
+DCU AFU are also proud to be members of the European Innovation Partnership, a founder member of the Covenant on Demographic Change and have are endorsed by the Academy for Gerontology in Higher Education and the International Federation on Ageing.

 Whether you are a potential participant, a researcher or partner organisation we invite your active engagement with us.